GSAPP-CDP/Smorgasbord/src/content/modules/82-lists-and-dictionaries/82-lists-and-dictionaries.md

 # Challenge

-Create a database of objects
+Create a database of objects represented by lists and dictionaries